 8. If my score at the Open Model Calls determines that I am eligible for the Semi-Finals, what happens next?

-Contestants whose scores make them eligible for the Semi-Finals event will be contacted by Friday, June 9th, 2017 .
-The Semi-Finals event will take place at 9:30am on Tuesday, June 13, 2017 at the Rooftop at the Wit Hotel Chicago (201 N. State St. Chicago, IL.
-60601).
+Contestants whose scores make them eligible for the Semi-Finals event will be contacted by *to be determined*.
+The Semi-Finals event will take place at *to be determined* at *to be determined*.

 9. What if I don’t have any modeling experience?